 Lenders want to know that you'll live up to your loan obligations, so your payment history makes up a whopping 35% of your FICO score.
 It's no surprise then that top scorers are serious about punctual payment.
 "I typically pay bills more than 3 times per month just to ensure I am never close to being late," states Bradley Smith, a Newport Beach CEO with a chart-topping score of 844.

-He’s not alone.
-People with excellent credit swear by multiple monthly payments, e–mail and text alerts for approaching due dates, and automatic bill payment.
-Matthew Coan, an Internet marketer in Bradenton with an 800, has an additional suggestion:
+He's not alone.
+People with excellent credit swear by multiple monthly payments, e-mail and text alerts for approaching due dates, and automatic bill payment.
+Matthew Coan, an Internet marketer in Bradenton with an 800, has an additional suggestion: "I try to make all of my due dates around the same date.
+This way I can pay everything at once, and don't run the risk of missing a payment."

 If you do find that you've just missed a payment, take care of it ASAP.
 Most credit accounts allow for a short grace period before they report your missed payment to the credit bureaus.